FreddieHoy/THE-freds-coding-test/README.md

 Student Selects a subject.
 - Filter all institution that do that subject.
 If there were many institution just take top 10 etc..
 - Order by student_rating (total students)
-- But give history and indication of incline / decline / steady (graph maybe?)
+- But give history and for indication of incline / decline / steady (graph maybe?)
 For academic_papers, students_total, student_rating.
-- Could give a 'match' rating which included a better score for increasing student_rating and funding for example.

 # Reflection at the end of the test.